lrlcardoso/VideoDataProcessing/README.md

 # RehabTrack_Workflow – Video Data Processing

-This is part of the [RehabTrack_Workflow](https://github.com/lrlcardoso/RehabTrack_Workflow)
-A modular Python pipeline for **tracking and analysing physiotherapy movements**, using video and IMU data.
+This is part of the [RehabTrack_Workflow](https://github.com/lrlcardoso/RehabTrack_Workflow): a modular Python pipeline for **tracking and analysing physiotherapy movements**, using video and IMU data.
 This stage prepares cleaned, annotated, and structured video data for subsequent analysis.

 ---